 I love Blackwork and love to do it on my needlepoint, so I was very excited when I read about this book.
-When it arrived I was a little skeptical because, it’s just pages and pages of patterns with no names and no text.
-After having looked at it, I am now a fan of this approach.
+When it arrived, I was a little skeptical because it was just pages and pages of patterns with no names and no text.
+After reading at it, I am now a fan of this approach.

 Each pattern is numbered and the diagrams are large.
 They are big enough to show several repeats of the pattern.
 That’s great because you really get a feel for how they will look.
 For one part of the pattern, the stitches are numbered, but arrows showing the direction to use for each stitch are shown on every single stitch in the diagram.

 Blackwork as a technique on needlepoint canvas has two stumbling blocks and Snyder addresses them both beautifully in this book.